-Underlying Fund risk: A Fund's ability to achieve its investment objective will depend largely on the performance of the selected underlying funds.
+- Underlying Fund risk: A Fund's ability to achieve its investment objective will depend largely on the performance of the selected underlying funds.
 There can be no assurance that either the Fund or the underlying funds will achieve its investment objective.
+Additionally, because the Fund invests in underlying funds and pays its own fees and expenses as well as a proportional share of the fees and expenses of the underlying funds in which it invests, the Fund may pay higher fees and expenses than funds that do not invest in other mutual funds.
 A Fund is subject to the same risks as the underlying funds in which it invests.
 The Fund generally invests 80% of its assets in equity IC Funds and 20% of its assets in fixed income IC Funds; therefore the Fund is primarily subject to equity risk.
 These risks include Market, Small-Cap, Mid-Cap, Large Cap, Stock and Fixed Income risks which are described in more detail in the "Principal Risks" section of the prospectus.

 Call risk: When interest rates decline, an issuer may have an option to call the securities before maturity, resulting in reduced income.

 Allocation Fund risk:

 - The value of your investment will go up or down depending on movements in the asset classes (stocks, bonds, money market instruments) in which the Fund invests.

 - Performance of some asset classes may offset performance of others, such as stocks and bonds.

 - Because the Allocation Fund holds both stocks and bonds, the Fund’s performance may be lower than that of equity funds or fixed income funds as the performance of stocks and bonds fluctuate.

 |Prior 1 Year||0.03%|